Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Introduction

 \end{cor}

-The surgery formula of the Furuta-Ohta invariant should be compared with that of the Casson-Seiberg-Witten invariant proved in \cite{M1}:
+The surgery formula of the Furuta--Ohta invariant should be compared with that of the Casson--Seiberg--Witten invariant \cite{M1}:

-where $\mathcal{SW}(X_{0,1})$ is the Seiberg-Witten invariant of $X_{0,1}$ computed in the chamber specified by small perturbations.
-The Casson-Seiberg-Witten invariant is defined using Seiberg-Witten theory \cite{MRS11} combining the counting of irreducible monopoles and an index-theoretical correction term.
-However, the Witten conjecture has not been proved in the case for non-simply connected $4$-manifolds with $b^+=1$.
-So one does not get the equivalence of $\lambda_{FO}$ and $\lambda_{SW}$ for families of admissible homology $S^1 \times S^3$ by appealing to the surgery formulae directly.
+where $\mathcal{SW}(X_{0,1})$ is the Seiberg--Witten invariant of $X_{0,1}$ computed in the chamber specified by small perturbations (cf. \cite[(1.4)]{M1}).
+The Casson--Seiberg--Witten invariant is defined using Seiberg--Witten theory \cite{MRS11} as a combination of the count of irreducible monopoles and an index-theoretical correction term.
+If one could further verify Witten's conjecture \cite{W94} relating Donaldson invariants and Seiberg--Witten invariants in the case of non-simply connected $4$-manifolds with $b^+=1$ following the approach of Pidstrigach--Tyurin \cite{P94, PT95} and Feehan--Leness \cite{FL15, FL18}, then the surgery formulae would imply the equivalence between $\lambda_{FO}$ and $\lambda_{SW}$ for admissible homology $S^1 \times S^3$ that can be obtained via such torus surgeries on manifolds where the equivalence has been verified.

+On the other hand, we apply the surgery formula to give an independent computation of the Furuta--Ohta invariant for manifolds arising as the mapping torus of finite order diffeomorphism considered in \cite{LRS20}.